-SBAB's current investments activities and targets towards environmental objectives and EU Taxonomy-aligned activities are focused on acquisation and ownership of buildings, construction of new buildings, renovation of existing buildings and installation, maintenance and repair of energy efficiency equipment/renewable energy technologies.
-SBAB's aim is to finance its green lending by way of green funding.
-SBAB has a green bond framework with short term volume targets.
-SBAB's work on climate change mitigation is reported in SBAB's Green Bonds Impact report, Climate report and Annual reports.
+SBAB's current investment activities and targets towards environmental objectives and EU Taxonomy-aligned activities are focused on financing customers' acquisition and ownership of buildings, construction of new buildings, renovation of existing buildings and installation, maintenance and repair of energy efficiency equipment/renewable energy technologies.
+SBAB's aim is to finance its green lending through green funding.
+SBAB has a Green Bond Framework with short term volume targets.
+SBAB's work on climate change mitigation is reported in SBAB's annual report page 93-94.